 Engineering 10A introduces students to the engineering profession.
 Topics will include an introduction to the various engineering disciplines; the role of engineers and engineering in society; the curriculum requirements for the various engineering disciplines at different four-year institutions; academic success strategies; personal and professional development techniques; an introduction to the engineering design process; an introduction to engineering problem-solving methodologies; engineering ethics; communication skills; and working as a member of a team.
-Engineering 10A and 10B, together, are equivalent to Engineering 10 at San Jose State University.
-PREREQUISITE: Math 8B or equivalent
+ADVISORY: English 250.